jd-campbell/jd-campbell/Conference_Notes/PAG30.md

   * "Online tools are becoming ever more important to biology, but financial support is unstable."
 Databases are important but finding is hard to come by and maintain.
 [Research paper](https://www.nature.com/articles/489019a)
   * Manual curation is important to maintain to high quality database like [RepBase](girinst.org/repbase/).
 Increase in data, increase in users, increase in downloads *BUT* decrease in funding.
 Now uses a fixed subscription model similar to TAIR to maintain database funding.
+  * Challenges encountered
-  * Challenges encountered: Keep eyes on unauthorized redistribution of data (often outdated data); Often users need only a subset of RepBase; Manual curation needs time and expertise and can't keep up with the pace of data generation.
+     - Keep eyes on unauthorized redistribution of data (often outdated data)
+     - Often users need only a subset of RepBase
+     - Manual curation needs time and expertise and can't keep up with the pace of data generation.
   * Efforts to face these challenges:RepBase is working towards the "gold standard" for repeat datasets; Increase the number of entries in RepBase.

 ----